 Course pre-requisites: You need to be familiar with key concepts in photography, including Aperture, Shutter Speed, ISO and Depth of field.
-If you’re not, consider doing one of our beginner’s workshops.
 You will also need a dedicated macro lens (not a telephoto zoom lens).

 Many photographers dream of capturing great macro images but struggle with techniques, settings and set ups.
 If you’ve ever wanted to gain understanding and confidence in macro photography, then join us for a workshop that will open up a whole new world to your photography!

 This workshop is a practical introduction to understanding how to best shoot macro photography with a dedicated macro lens.
 You’ll learn about the differences between shooting in true macro vs close-up and get the chance to try out the techniques you have learned by shooting a range of subjects macro-style!

 This hands-on learning experience will show you how macro is different from other types of photography.
 Find out what real macro photography is about and learn all about how you can capture amazing detail using your macro lens.
 Learn about controlling focus, depth of field, composition, lighting and working with the challenges of the outdoors (eg. wind).